hoixw/SmartFrameDownloader/README.md

 I am not responsible if you do something illegal (in whatever jurisdiction you live in) with this code.
 I am merely underlining the ineffectiveness of any DRM like this, and underlining the fact that many copyright-free photos are arbitrarily protected.

-## Contents
+## Contents / How to Use
-- `console.js` - a piece of code, which, when copied and ran in a browser's console, will download the image
-- `tampermonkey.js` - code for a tampermonkey script. addss a nice button which, when clicked, will download the image. automatically detects if a smartframe exists, so can run in background.
+- `tampermonkey.js` - Code for a Tampermonkey script.
+Many detailed tutorials explaining how to install a Tampermonkey script can be found online.

+The script will display a nice button if a smart-frame is detected, and clicking it will download the image.
+Note that it will refresh the page and take a few seconds for the image to actually download — but it will download nonetheless.

-## Attributions
+## Licence
-`console.js` is a bugfix of anoynmous script posted online. `tampermonkey.js` is my own work, building off the prior file.

 This project is under the MIT License.